nuxt-community/gtm-module/README.md

 🚨 IMPORTANT 🚨

-There is a known issue with Nuxt < 2.12.0 fixed by nuxt/nuxt.js#6807 which causes shared state and adding multiple tags.
+There is a known issue with Nuxt.js < 2.12.0 fixed by https://github.com/nuxt/nuxt.js/pull/6807 which causes shared state and adding multiple tags.
-Please use `nuxt-edge` for now if want to use `init` on server-side.
+Please upgrade Nuxt.jsto ^2.12.0 if you want to use `init` on server-side.

 There are several use cases that you may need more control over initialization: